 An idea whose time has come!

 Those interested in planning what can be done at the site, are getting together to begin preliminary designs, plans and thoughts on the essentials that need to be put in place.
+Others may use the contact form to get involved.

-The Kiwanis Club of Parkland Spanaway, Pierce Conservation District, and the Chambers Clover Watershed Council have provided letters of support for grant purposes.
-The Rotary Club of Parkland Spanaway, Blue Zones of Parkland Spanaway, Safe Streets, and the Parkland Community Assoc. are working on letters as well.
-So, we are well on our way doing coalition building.
-Best of all, Pierce County is on our side.
+The Kiwanis Club of Parkland Spanaway, the Parkland Community Assoc., Blue Zones of Parkland Spanaway, and the Chambers Clover Watershed Council have provided letters of support for grant purposes.
+The project planning is actively working on coalition building.
+Best of all, Pierce County is on board.
 They own the property, so that is the biggest win.

 Leave a comment